-Our multi-year program began in 2013 when we conducted appreciative inquiry of local leaders on interest in mobilizing while educating them about a new state law on indigenous rights and culture.
+Our multi-year program began in 2013 when we conducted an appreciative inquiry of local leaders on interest in mobilizing while educating them about a new state law on indigenous rights and culture.

 In 2014, 293 women leaders, representing the region’s 60,000 indigenous citizens and four majority indigenous municipalities, launched four unprecedented actions.